lehenbauer/unmixer/README.md

 ### How To Install It

+Go to the latest release at https://github.com/lehenbauer/unmixer/releases and download the .dmg file.

-Download the .dmg file from GitHub at...
-Mount it and drag the UnMixer icon to the Applications folder.
+Open the .dmg file and drag the UnMixer icon to the Applications folder.

 ### How To Run It

-Double-click on the icon.
+Double-click on the UnMixer icon.

 You will need to acquire an API key from lalal.ai and paste it into the API Key field in UnMixer, and hit Save.
 The key should be 16 characters and consist of only digits and the letters 'abcdef'.

 Pick the song you want to extract stems and/or backing tracks for by hitting "Pick" next to "Input File".